-There are intuitive arguments for these practices, and to some extent there are also proofs.
-Specifically, a KEM construction 15 years ago from Dent [23, Section 6] features a tight proof of security against ROM attacks, assuming OW-CPA security of the underlying PKE; and a very recent KEM construction by Saito, Xagawa, and Yamakawa [48, Theorem 5.2] features a tight proof of security against the broader class of QROM attacks, under somewhat stronger assumptions.
-Dent's theorem relies on the first three items in the list above, and the XYZ theorem from [48] relies on the first, third, and fourth items.
+There are intuitive arguments for these practices, and to some extent there are also proofs:

+- A KEM construction published in a classic 2003 paper by Dent [24, Section 6] features a tight proof of security against ROM attacks, assuming OW-CPA security of the underlying PKE.
+This theorem relies on the first three items in the list above. - A much more recent KEM construction by Saito, Xagawa, and Yamakawa [51] features a tight proof of security against the broader class of QROM attacks, under somewhat stronger assumptions.
+This theorem relies on the first, third, and fourth items.

 Both theorems also rely on two PKE features that are provided by the PKE we use: the ciphertext is a deterministic function of the input e, and there are no decryption failures for legitimate ciphertexts.
-The theorems as stated do not apply directly to our KEM construction, but our preliminary analysis indicates that the proof ideas do apply; see Section 6.
+At the time of our round-1 submission, the theorems stated in the literature did not apply directly to our KEM construction, but we included a preliminary analysis indicating that the proof ideas do apply, and subsequent analysis confirmed this; see Section 6.
 The deterministic PKE, the fact that decryption always works for legitimate ciphertexts, and the overall simplicity of the KEM construction should make it possible to formally verify complete proofs, building further confidence.